Students may request for an Incomplete only:

 The purpose of the Incomplete grade is to provide more time for you to complete your work.
 The units for the course only count in the first semester, so it is as if we are extending the semester for you for the course.
-In order to request an Incomplete, you must come into the Math Lab during the last two weeks of the course and take a proctored assessment.
-Your syllabus has the requirements for the score you must have on the assessment to qualify for an Incomplete.
-For students who began the course during weeks 1 through 7 of the semester, 40% on a proctored assessment and weeks 8 through 12 of the semester, 25% on a proctored assessment is required.
+In order to request an Incomplete, you must come into the Math Learning Center during the last two weeks of the course and take a proctored assessment.

 If you know that you would prefer to learn math in the classroom, then it is best to complete the course without asking for an Incomplete.
-Even though you will earn a grade such as D or F for the ALEKS-based course, once your grade is posted you can register for a classroom section.
-When you complete the course successfully, you will be able to Petition to Change the Grade with Admissions and Records, and your new grade will replace the D or F previously earned.
+Even though you will earn a grade such as "D" or "F" for the ALEKS-based course, once your grade is posted you can register for a classroom session.
+When you complete the course successfully, you will be able to Petition to Change the Grade with Admissions and Records, and your new grade will replace the "D" or "F" previously earned.
 (However a grade in Math 60 cannot replace a grade in Math A, and a grade in Math 70 cannot replace a grade in Math D.)

 If you have other questions or concerns about what an Incomplete grade is, please call us at 395-4530.
-Once the new semester starts, we request that you come into the Math Lab during the first three days of the semester to complete an Orientation for Incomplete students in the Math Lab.
+Once the new semester starts, we request that you come into the Math Learning Center during the first week of the semester to complete an Orientation for Incomplete students in the Math Learning Center.